Refugee Legal (formerly Refugee Immigration Legal Centre)

 Description of Organisation

-We also continue to be at the forefront of advocacy and test case litigation in the High Court, successfully arguing 9 out of 9 High Court cases including the ‘Malaysia Solution’ case, which has had a profound impact and changed the lives of thousands of people from danger and enabling them to rebuild their lives in safety and with dignity in our community.
-This work directly helping vulnerable people provides the foundation in our advocacy for fair, just and humane laws and policies.
+Refugee Legal continues to be at the forefront of advocacy and test case litigation in the High Court.
+In recent years, we have successfully argued 9 out of 9 High Court cases including the ‘Malaysia Solution’ case, which had a profound impact and enabled thousands of people to rebuild their lives in safety and with dignity.

 Information for secondary schools